| | |

 Custard and dough ingredients

-Here’s what you need for the custard donuts.
-Find the ingredient quantities written in the printable recipe card at the bottom of this post.
+Here’s what you need for the custard doughnuts.
+The ingredient quantities are written in the printable recipe card at the bottom of this post.

-• All-purpose flour.
-One with a protein level of around 11% which is enough for building dough structure.
+• High-grade flour or all-purpose flour: One with a protein level of around 11%, which is enough for building dough structure.

-• Egg yolks and large eggs: Structure and texture in the dough and the base of the custard.
+• Egg yolks and large whole eggs: Structure and texture in the dough, and the base of the custard.

-• Unsalted butter: Adds flavor, tender crumb to the doughnuts, and extra richness to the pastry cream.
+• Butter: Adds flavour, a tender crumb to the doughnuts, and extra richness to the pastry cream.

 Method